 9. Data Integrity

 This is one of the most important characteristics of database management system.
 Integrity ensures the quality and reliability of database system.
-It protects unauthorized access of database and makes it more secure.
-It brings only consistence and accurate data into the database.
+It protects unauthorized access to the database and makes it more secure.
+It brings only consistent and accurate data into the database.

 10. Multiple Views